 If you have missed an incoming call, it may be stored in the call queue, so that you can return the call later.

-If a call has been missed, the radio automatically enters the Call Queue menu and nappears in the display.
+If a call has been missed, the display shows QUEUED CALLS and D appears in the display.